istio/istio.io/content/en/docs/ops/troubleshooting/istioctl/index.md

 or peering inside via [introspection](/docs/ops/troubleshooting/controlz/).
 If that's insufficient, the steps below explain how to get under the hood.

-The `istioctl` tool is a configuration command line utility that allows service operators to debug and diagnose their Istio service mesh deployments.
+The [`istioctl`](/docs/reference/commands/istioctl) tool is a configuration command line utility that allows service operators to debug and diagnose their Istio service mesh deployments.
 The Istio project also includes two helpful scripts for `istioctl` that enable auto-completion for Bash and ZSH.
 Both of these scripts provide support for the currently available `istioctl` commands.

 {{< tip >}}
 `istioctl` only has auto-completion enabled for non-deprecated commands.
 {{< /tip >}}

-Documentation for the complete set of supported commands can be found in [`istioctl` reference](/docs/reference/commands/istioctl/).

 ### Get an overview of your mesh